Sales Phone 1.800.979.5799 Support Headphone 1.877.317.4111

 As an agent, it’s your mission to help people find their dream homes.
 However, you may be inadvertently leaving behind a significant segment of potential clients: persons with disabilities (PWDs).
 And the culprit?
 Your website.

 After all, how can you cater to this market if your website is designed only for those who don’t have disabilities?
 The good news, however, is that you can optimize your site for PWDs.
-Read on to know the whys and hows of website accessibility.
+Read on to know the whys and hows of accessible web design.

 Accessibility Is The Law Of The Land